Who is behind Just Boarded?

 - Make a donation or bring equipment for a local school, organisation or charity: clothes, pens and pencils, notebooks, storybooks, trekking equipment…

-If you want to know more about the organisations or charities you can help in country please get in touch with us.
+If you want to know more about the organisations or charities you can help in country please get in touch with me.